-Veerle Poupeye until January 2018 served as the Executive Director of the National Gallery of Jamaica and had previously worked there as a Curator.
+Veerle Poupeye hAS served as the Executive Director of the National Gallery of Jamaica and had previously worked there as a Curator.
 She has been the sole or lead curator of more than 45 exhibitions, on Jamaican and Caribbean art, most of them for the National Gallery of Jamaica but also for other organizations in the Caribbean, North America and Europe, and she has collaborated on many other exhibitions.
 She was the lead curator for such groundbreaking exhibitions as the 2014 and 2017 Jamaica Biennial, which she had conceptualized.

 She has served as Coordinator of the Visual Arts program of the MultiCare Foundation, an inner-city development foundation, and as Research Fellow and Curator of the CAG[e] gallery at the Edna Manley College of the Visual and Performing Arts in Kingston.
 Her teaching experience also extends to the University of the West Indies-Mona, Emory University and New York University.
 She presently lectures on Material Culture, Curatorial Studies, Art Criticism, and Aesthetics at the Edna Manley College